Lauren Drain Flaunts Killer Legs In Ridiculously Short Daisy Dukes

-Lauren Drain put on a leggy display in her most recent Instagram share in pair of Daisy Dukes and a revealing tank top.
-The photo was added to her page earlier this evening and has been earning rave reviews in its short time live.
+Lauren Drain put on a leggy display in her most recent Instagram share in a pair of Daisy Dukes and a revealing tank top.
+The photo was added to her page earlier this evening and has been earning rave reviews in the short time it’s been live.

 The image captured the fitness coach posed in the middle of a sidewalk with lush greenery surrounding her on both sides.
-As her geotag indicated, Lauren was in Playa Vista, California and though she did not share further details, the post appeared to be a throwback.
+As her geotag indicated, she was in Playa Vista, California, and though she did not share further details, the post appeared to be a throwback.
+In her caption, she shared with fans that she only has 40 spots left in her Summer Challenge, asking more people to sign up.

 Lauren posed in profile in the center of the frame and ran one hand through her tresses as she gazed off into the distance.
-In her caption, she shared with fans that she only has 40 spots left in her Summer Challenge, asking more people to sign up.
 The fitness model ditched her typical workout attire and opted for something way sexier.

-On top, she slipped into a sexy tank top with a tan hue.
+For the shot, Lauren slipped into a sexy tank top with a tan hue.
 Its thin shoulder straps rested on her muscular arms and also allowed for her fit shoulders to be on full display for her 3.8 million fans.
-The neckline scooped low into her chest and left only a small amount of cleavage on display while Lauren appeared to be braless, exposing the outline of her chest under the garment.
-The tank top rested on her hips and accentuated her tiny tummy and waist.
+The neckline scooped down low, but it left only a small amount of cleavage on display.
+The model also appeared to be braless, as the outline of her chest was exposed under the garment.
+The garment rested on her hips and accentuated her tiny tummy and waist.

-On her lower half, she sported a pair of Daisy Dukes with a light wash.
-The shorts looked more like a pair of underwear and possessed a dangerously high cut that hit high on her upper thighs and teased a glimpse of her pert derriere.
-It fabric stretched tightly on every single inch of Laurens figure and the waistband helped to show off her trim midsection for fans.
-Lauren added a pair of nude high heels to the already risque ensemble which made her muscles pop.
+On her lower half, Lauren sported a pair of Daisy Dukes with a light wash.
+The shorts looked more like underwear and possessed a dangerously high cut that hit high on her upper thighs and teased a glimpse of her pert derriere.
+The fabric stretched tightly on every single inch of her figure.
+She added nude high heels to the already-risque ensemble, which made her muscles pop.

-Lauren also wore a few additional accessories including a watch that matched the color of her tank top and a checkered purse.
-She styled her long, blond tresses with a few loose waves and kept the hair out of her face with a pair of reflective aviator sunglasses that sat on the top of her head.
-She also went all-out on glam with a flawless application.
+Lauren also wore a few additional accessories, including a watch that matched the color of her tank top and a checkered purse.
+She styled her long blond tresses with a few loose waves and kept the hair out of her face with a pair of reflective aviator sunglasses that sat atop her head.
+She also went all-out glam with a flawless application.

-Fans have flooded the post with plenty of love, including over 7,000 likes and 70-plus comments in a few hours.
+Fans have flooded the post with plenty of love, giving it over 7,000 likes and dropping 70-plus comments within a few hours.

 “This is very sexy!” one social media user gushed.